H3llKa1ser/Homelabbing-Recipes/Secure Multi-Tier Web Application Network Design/Networking/PfSense.md

  - Enter vtnet3 (LAN)

 #### 6) Press option 2 to set interface(s) IP address (mostly to configure if we want DHCP enabled or assign static IP addresses.)
-In our case, we assign static IP addresses for our LAN.
+In our case, we enable DHCP for all LANs except vtnet3 LAN.

 #### 7) Choose another VM to connect to our PfSense via LAN, and set these parameters on its network settings: